abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

   {% include image.html
             img="assets/yosemite-random.jpg"
             title="Yosemite"
             caption="Trip to Yosemite.
-Wow, captioning in Kramdown <a href='https://superdevresources.com/image-caption-jekyll/'>isn't easy!</a>" %}
+Wow, captions in Kramdown <a href='https://superdevresources.com/image-caption-jekyll/'>aren't easy!</a>" %}

 * Code.
 We are going to need code.
     {% highlight Python %}